Universal breakdown of Kibble-Zurek scaling in fast quenches across a phase transition

-This universal scaling law for the defect density as function of the quench rate is the key prediction of the KZM.
-It has been experimentally tested in several systems, such as liquid crystals \cite{Chuang1991,Bowick1994,Digal1999}, superfluid helium \cite{Hendry1994,Bauerle1996,Ruutu1996,Dodd1998}, Josephson junctions \cite{Carmi2000,Monaco2002,Monaco2003,Monaco2006}, thin film superconductors \cite{Maniv2003,Golubchik2010}, a linear optical quantum simulator \cite{Xu2014}, trapped ions \cite{Pyka2013,Ulm2013,Ejtemaee2013}, and ultracold gases \cite{Sadler2006,Weiler2008,Lamporesi2013,Navon2015,Donadello2016,Ko2019}.
-Notice that the density $n$ in Eq. (\ref{EqnKZM}) is an average quantity.
-It was recently proposed \cite{Campo2018,Ruiz2020} that the fluctuations of $n$ are universal and described by a distribution in which the mean, the variance, and all higher-order cumulants inherit the power-law scaling with the quench time predicted by the KZM.
-These universal features beyond the scope of the conventional KZM have been observed in simulations of a 2D quenched holographic superconductor \cite{Campo2021} and a one-dimensional ferromagnet, both in the quantum \cite{Campo2018,Ruiz2020} and classical domain \cite{Mayo21}.
-Experimentally, they have been explored in ion-trap quantum simulators\cite{Cui2020}, a rapidly quenched 2D Bose gas \cite{Goo2021}, and quantum annealing devices \cite{Bando20,Subires21,King22}.
+As the order parameter begins to grow significantly, a mosaic of domains form.
+According to the KZM, the average domain size $\hat{\xi}$ is set by the equilibrium correlation length of the order parameter at $\lambda(\hat{t})$, i.e., $\hat{\xi}=\xi(\lambda(\hat{t}))$.
+At the interface between adjacent domains, topological defects are generated.
+Consider point-like topological defects such as kinks and vortices.
+The equilibrium scaling law for the correlation length reads $\xi(\lambda) = \xi_0 |\epsilon|^{-\nu}$, where $\xi_0$ is a microscopic constant.
+Evaluating it at the freeze-out time $\hat{t}$, the average domain size is set by $\hat{\xi}=\xi_0(\tau_Q/\tau_0)^{\frac{\nu}{1+z\nu}}$ and determines the average defect density $n$ after the phase transition {where $d$ is the spatial dimension}.
+This universal scaling law as a function of the quench rate is the key prediction of the KZM.
+It has been experimentally tested in several systems, such as liquid crystals \cite{Chuang1991,Bowick1994,Digal1999}, superfluid helium \cite{Hendry1994,Bauerle1996,Ruutu1996,Dodd1998}, Josephson junctions \cite{Carmi2000,Monaco2002,Monaco2003,Monaco2006}, thin film superconductors \cite{Maniv2003,Golubchik2010}, a linear optical quantum simulator \cite{Xu2014}, trapped ions \cite{Pyka2013,Ulm2013,Ejtemaee2013}, {quantum annealers \cite{Bando2020,King2022}, } and ultracold gases \cite{Sadler2006,Weiler2008,Lamporesi2013,Navon2015,Donadello2016,Ko2019}.
+It was recently proposed \cite{Campo2018,Ruiz2020} that the fluctuations of $n$ are universal and described by a distribution in which the mean, the variance, and all other cumulants inherit the power-law scaling with the quench time predicted by the KZM.
+These universal features beyond the scope of the conventional KZM have been observed in simulations \cite{Campo2018,Ruiz2020,Xia2020,Mayo21,Campo2021,Subires21,Li202101,Li202102} and confirmed in experiments \cite{Cui2020,Goo2021,Bando20,King2022}.